 Commercial truck accidents are still a major problem on U.S. roads.
-Despite a projected decrease in the number of automobile-related fatalities in 2019, truck accident fatalities are expected to be up.
-The National Highway Traffic Safety Administration (NHTSA) estimates a 1% increase in 2019.
+Despite a projected decrease in the number of automobile-related fatalities in 2019, trucks were involved in more fatal accidents in 2019.

 So what are ELDs, how to they work, and have they helped prevent truck accidents?